Caleydo/caleydo/README.md

  * Java SDK >= 1.7

 To install Caleydo use EGit within Eclipse and clone the repository.
 Each directory in the caleydo-dev folder corresponds to an Eclipse project.
 [Here](http://www.vogella.com/articles/EGit/article.html) is a good tutorial on how to import Eclipse projects from git.

+If you want to use ssh (instead of https) for communicating with github out of eclipse follow [these](http://wiki.eclipse.org/EGit/User_Guide#Eclipse_SSH_Configuration) instructions.

 Team
 ====